Home >> Application >> By Standard >> ISO >> ISO 1 ~ 4999 >> ISO 527-1, ISO 527-2 Tensile Test of Plastics Composites & plastics

 ASTM D882: Standard Test Method for Tensile Properties of Thin Plastic Sheeting

-ASTM D882 test methods is used to measure tensile properties including ultimate tensile strength, yield strength, elongation, tensile energy to break and tensile modulus of elasticity of thin plastic sheeting and films.
+ASTM D882 designed to measure tensile mechanical properties including ultimate tensile strength, yield strength, elongation, tensile energy to break and tensile modulus of elasticity of thin plastic films and sheeting with thickness below 1.0 mm (0.04 in.)
+It covers full testing workflows including specimen preparation, conditioning, equipment configuration, tension loading, data recording, mathematical calculation, and result reporting for flexible thin plastic substrates.
 The samples are cut in strips that minimally have to be eight times longer than wide.
 No dumbbell shape is cut for materials of that thickness.
 Cut samples need to be free of nicks and other cutting defects since they will have an important impact on the test results variation.
-The samples are tested in specific conditions of pre-treatment, sample orientation, temperature, humidity, and rate of pulling.
-ASTM D882 can be used for testing materials thinner than 1mm in thickness.

 > Next: ISO 527-3 Tensile Test on Plastic Film